ArtifexSoftware/MuPDF.NET/docs/api/document.rst

      pair: annots; Document.InsertFile
      pair: showProgress; Document.InsertFile

-  .. method:: InsertFile(infile, fromPage=-1, toPage=-1, startAt=-1, rotate=-1, links=true, annots=true, showProgress=0, final=1)
+  .. method:: InsertFile(string infile, int fromPage: -1, int toPage: -1, int startAt: -1, int rotate: -1, bool links: true, bool annots: true, int showProgress: 0, int final: 1)

     PDF only: Add an arbitrary supported document to the current PDF.
-Opens "infile" as a document, converts it to a PDF and then invokes :meth:`Document.insert_pdf`.
+Opens "infile" as a document, converts it to a PDF and then invokes :meth:`Document.InsertPdf`.
 Parameters are the same as for that method.
 Among other things, this features an easy way to append images as full pages to an output PDF.

-    :arg multiple infile: the input document to insert.
+    :arg string infile: the input document to insert.
 May be a filename specification as is valid for creating a :ref:`Document` or a :ref:`Pixmap`.

   .. index::
      pair: width; Document.NewPage
      pair: height; Document.NewPage

-  .. method:: NewPage(int pno=-1, float width=595, float height=842)
+  .. method:: NewPage(int pno: -1, float width: 595, float height: 842)

     PDF only: Insert an empty page.

     :arg int pno: page number in front of which the new page should be inserted.
-Must be in *1 < pno <= page_count*.
-Special values -1 and *doc.page_count* insert **after** the last page.
+Must be in *1 < pno <= PageCount*.
+Special values -1 and *doc.PageCount* insert **after** the last page.

     :arg float width: page width.
     :arg float height: page height.